chipsalliance/firrtl-spec/abi.md

 All other port types shall lower according ot the type lowering in section ["On Types"](@sec:On-Types).

+Port lowering ABIv1 uses the identifier `v1` when explicitly specified on a public module or external module.

 #### Port Lowering ABIv2

 Ports are lowered per the v1 ABI above, except for aggregate types.